GavinF09/BuildingBlocCS-Dec-2025-Submission/README.md

-# SaveTheWorld
+# BuildingBloCS Dec 2025 - SaveTheWorld

-A little website with tips to save the world :).
-But that would be too simple, so we had a bit of fun with the button.
+This website is a very simple website that provides easy tips for anyone wanting to save the world, with the convenient click of a button.
+If more tips are needed, just return to the home page and click the button again for another tip.
+Good luck!

 ## Functionalities